Bracha Zefira: Early life

 Bracha Zefira was born in Jerusalem, in the Ottoman Mutasarrifate of Jerusalem, in 1910.
 Her father, Yosef Zefira, had immigrated to the Land of Israel from Sanaa, Yemen, in 1877, and resided in the Nachalat Zvi neighborhood of Jerusalem.
-Here he married Na'ama Amrani, also a native of Yemen.
+Here he married Na'ama Amrani, also a Yemenite Jew.
 Na'ama died giving birth to Bracha, and Yosef succumbed to typhus when Bracha was three years old.

 Bracha's uncle in Jerusalem took her in, but she ran away from his home at the age of five.
 She was adopted by a family in the Bukharim Quarter, where she was surrounded by Persian Jewish neighbors.
 Three years later, when that family left Jerusalem, Bracha lived with a widow in the Yemin Moshe neighborhood, where the neighbors were mostly Sephardi Jews from Salonika.
 Bracha imbibed the religious liturgies, piyyutim, and festive songs of each culture she lived alongside, which would manifest in her later musical career.
 She was also exposed to Arabic songs that she heard in the city; she and her friends would append lyrics from Hebrew poems to them.

-She attended school in the Old City and was also a student at the Lemel School in central Jerusalem.
+She attended school in the Old City and was also a student at the Lämel School (often misspelled 'Lemel School') in central Jerusalem.
 In her early teens, she enrolled at the Meir Shfeya youth village located near Zikhron Ya'akov in northern Israel.
 There her musical talent was recognized by Hadassah Calwary, a teacher and wife of the village director, and Bracha was asked to perform for students and teachers on Friday nights, singing the Shabbat zemirot.
 The school decided that she should develop her talent at the Kedma Music School in Jerusalem, but a few months after transferring there, Zefira was sent by her conservatory teachers to Tel Aviv to study acting instead.

-In 1927, Zefira was accepted into the Palestine Theatre and its acting studio, founded by Menachem Gnessian.
+In 1927, Zefira was accepted into the Palestine Theatre and its acting studio, founded by Menachem Gnessin.
 However, the theatre produced only a few plays before closing that same year.
 Zefira then joined the satirical theatre company HaKumkum (The Kettle), acting and singing with the company until it disbanded in 1929.

 Henrietta Szold, then head of Youth Aliyah, arranged for her to study acting and music at the studio of Max Reinhardt in Berlin.
 During her time in Germany, Zefira sang before notable personages including Albert Einstein and Max Nordau, and also performed at Jewish venues around the city.
 She always appeared with loose hair and bare feet, explaining that this was "out of a desire to feel the earth".